 After 3 Days

-After the third day the water and ice was getting pretty low in the Coleman Xtreme.
+After the third day, the water and ice were getting pretty low in the Coleman Xtreme.
 It definitely was looking like the Yeti was starting to outpace the Coleman.
 High Temp: 72 degrees.

 After 4 Days

 The Coleman Xtreme was officially done on the 5th day (this included the start day).
 No ice was left but the water was still very cold.
 It would definitely be time to pack in some more ice or wrap up your camping trip.
 The Yeti wasn’t too far behind either, it had roughly 10% of its ice left in the cooler.
 High Temp: 70 degrees.